Sepp Dietrich: World War II

 After World War II in Europe began, Dietrich led the Leibstandarte during the German advance into Poland and later the Netherlands.
 After the Dutch surrender, the Leibstandarte moved south to France on 24 May 1940.
 They took up a position 15 miles southwest of Dunkirk along the line of the Aa Canal, facing the Allied defensive line near Watten.
-That night the OKW ordered the advance to halt, with the British Expeditionary Force trapped.
+That night the OKW ordered the advance to halt, with the British Expeditionary Force (BEF) trapped.
 The Leibstandarte paused for the night.
-However, on the following day, in defiance of Hitler's orders, Dietrich ordered his III Battalion to cross the canal and take the heights beyond, where British artillery observers were putting the regiment at risk.
+However, on the following day, in defiance of Hitler's orders, Dietrich ordered his III Battalion to cross the canal and take the heights beyond, where BEF artillery observers were putting the regiment at risk.
 They assaulted the heights and drove the observers off.
 Instead of being censured for his act of defiance, Dietrich was awarded the Knight's Cross of the Iron Cross.
-During this campaign members of the Leibstandarte 2nd Battalion were responsible for the murder of 80 British and French POWs, in what became known as the Wormhoudt massacre.
+During this campaign members of the Leibstandarte 2nd Battalion were responsible for the murder of 81 British and French prisoners of war in what became known as the Wormhoudt massacre.

 Dietrich remained in command of the Leibstandarte throughout the campaigns in Greece and Yugoslavia before being promoted to command of the 1st SS Panzer Corps, attached to Army Group Center, on the Eastern Front.
 In 1943, he was sent to Italy to recover Benito Mussolini's mistress Clara Petacci.
 He received numerous German military medals.